Tula, American Samoa

 Tula is a village in the Eastern District of Tutuila Island in American Samoa.
-Tula is located in Vaifanua County and had a population of 405 as of the 2010 U.S. Census.
+Tula is located in Vaifanua County and had a population of 405 as of the 2010 U.S. census.

 Tula is located on Cape Matātula.
 It is the site of the former upland ridge settlement of Lefutu (AS-21-002).
+Cape Matatula, which is the northeastern point of Tutuila Island, consists of high rocks that project some distance seaward, forming a prominent headland.
+The cape's rugged terrain and protruding rocks make it a notable geographical feature.

+Etymology

+The name of the village, Tula, is derived from the Samoan language and translates into English as “Bald”, “Bare” or "Barren".

+Lefutu, which is a hamlet or inland village in Tula, translates to “Barringtonia tree”.